tinmarino/try/speech.md

 MJ: Let's try to practice and make perfect ...
 Ti: Perfection is the unique objective quality metric

-Ti: We can try to think, think differently
-MJ: Just to ensure we exist

-MJ: We can try to build trust
+Ti: We can try to build trust
-Ti: Trust is pillar of collaboration
+MJ: Trust is pillar of collaboration

 ---